 We have designed the autonomous solution as an aftermarket add-on package and included a Raven CR7 terminal with a Raven RS1 receiver to ensure maximum usage of the whole package.
 So next to autonomous driving it is possible to use the full Isobus functionality and guided driving when the operator is present.
 With Isobus UT (Universal Terminal), TC (Task Control) and in the future TIM (Tractor Implement Management), our system will be the perfect companion in the modern tractors.

-How does the robot tractor with your system navigate and plan its work and paths?
+How does the robot tractor with your autonomous retrofit kit navigate and plan its work and paths?

 We are not using the ‘teach-and-playback’ principle as previously known.
 Our focus is to re-drive possible paths which have been proven by the operator.
 Our goal was to develop an autonomous tool for growers with row crops like vineyards, orchards, hop fields and tree nurseries.
 Many of these special crops have row and drive patterns that will exist for multiple years, sometimes even up to 15 years!
 After an operator has captured/taught a routing, the iQuus GUi gives all the freedom for the operator to automate the tractor’s functionalities.

 Routings can be ‘combined’ to a new routing.
 For example, when an operator has plot A, plot B, plot C and plot D. These routings can be combined via transportation routes or just by combining the starting- and ending coordinates.

 We are working on a path-planning tool based on drone images.
 This service should be available in 2022 and will enhance a quicker way of path building through the field.
 Within our field of operations, we see new demanding circumstances asking for hybrid vehicle control based on satellite localisation and vison/LiDAR.
 This will be our new feature for the future to drive under trees based on vision and to use satellites for tractor functions.

 How are implements operated and controlled by your system?